prakhhaar/neogcamp-lessonEight-funWithTriangles/README.md

 # Fun with triangles
-This application has multiple sections.
+This application has multiple sections. <br />
 **1. isTriangle** - Enter the value of all angles of triangle and you'll know if it forms a triangle or not. <br />
 **2. Quiz** - This section contains a quiz to check your knowledge of triangle. <br />
 **3. Hypotenuse** - Enter the base and height of the triangle and you'll know the hypotense of the triangle. <br />